jamesAlhassan/alx-low_level_programming/0x10-variadic_functions/README.md

 The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called variadic_functions.h
 Don’t forget to push your header file
 All your header files should be include guarded

+0-sum_them_all.c -  a function that returns the sum of all its parameters.